timgit/pg-boss/docs/configuration.md

 * **retentionSeconds**, number

-    How many seconds a job may be in created state before it becomes eligible to be archived.
+    How many seconds a job may be in created state before it's archived.
 Must be >=1

 * **retentionMinutes**, number

-    How many minutes a job may be in created state before it becomes eligible to be archived.
+    How many minutes a job may be in created state before it's archived.
 Must be >=1

 * **retentionHours**, number

-    How many hours a job may be in created state before it becomes eligible to be archived.
+    How many hours a job may be in created state before it's archived.
 Must be >=1

 * **retentionDays**, number

-    How many days a job may be in created state before it becomes eligible to be archived.
+    How many days a job may be in created state before it's archived.
 Must be >=1

 Default: 30 days